solidpixel/solidpixel.github.io/_posts/2024-08-05-astcenc_meets_sve.md

 The second reason is that making performant VLA code produce invariant output with our existing implementation doesn't seem easy.
-In my [earlier blog][INAC] I introduced how I made accumulators ISA invariant by always accumulating in `vec4` chunks.
+In my [earlier blog][INAC] I introduced how I made floating-point accumulators ISA invariant by always accumulating in `vec4` chunks.

 SVE makes it easy to make vector code invariant with scalar code with the new linear reduction `ADDA` instruction, which is great for compiler